-All staff within our academy are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff within our academy are particularly important as they are in a position to identify concerns at the earliest opportunity and provide help to children to prevent concerns from escalating.

 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
 Staff know in the first instance to discuss their concerns with the DSL and understand they may be required to support other agencies and professionals in assessments for early help.
-Families in need of support will be invited into the academy to meet with the Family Support Worker who will then support the family in the most appropriate way such as by signposting them to various services.
+Families in need of support will be invited into the academy to meet with Bishop Alexander LEAD academy who will then support the family in the most appropriate way such as by signposting them to various services.